University Catalog

 An examination of the sound system of Spanish.
 Topics include the articulatory system, characteristics and description of speech sounds, pronunciation, dialectal variation, and differences between speech sounds in English and Spanish.
 Students receive hands-on training in acoustic analysis in order to describe both the patterns observed in their own speech as well as speech patterns of Spanish speakers from different regions.
 Prerequisite: SPAN 3305 or SPAN 3314 with a grade of C or better.

-An overview of the theorical, methodological, and practical aspects of English to Spanish and Spanish to English multimedia translation.
-Topics include dubbing, subtitling, transcreation, media accessibility, and videogame and software localization.
+An overview of the theoretical, methodological, and practical aspects of English to Spanish and Spanish to English multimedia translation.
+Topics include dubbing, subtitling, transcreation, media accessibility, and video game and software localization.
 Students will learn strategies to address linguistic and cultural translation problems, as well as techniques to address the specific problems in this field of translation.
 Students will also explore subtitling software, and software to increase translators' productivity.
-Prerequisite: SPAN 2314 or SPAN 2315 with a grade of C or better.
+Prerequisite: SPAN 2314 or SPAN 2315 with a grade of C or better, or Avant Spanish placement test score of 6.00+ (PLACE) or 7.00+ (STAMP).

 SPAN 3324.
 INTRODUCTION TO CREATIVE WRITING.
 3 Hours.